 Often, a diagnosis begins when a person visits a doctor about an unusual symptom.
 The doctor will talk with the person about his or her medical history and symptoms.
 Then the doctor will do various tests to find out the cause of these symptoms.

 But many people with cancer have no symptoms.
 For these people, cancer is diagnosed during a medical test for another issue or condition.

-Sometimes a doctor diagnoses cancer after a cancer screening test in an otherwise healthy person.
+Sometimes a doctor finds cancer after a screening test in an otherwise healthy person.
 Examples of screening tests include colonoscopy, mammography, and a Pap test.
-A person may need additional tests to confirm or disprove the result of the screening test.
+A person may need more tests to confirm or disprove the result of the screening test.